beeware/briefcase/docs/reference/platforms/android/gradle.rst

   * 324px (``xxhdpi``; 3x scale; 198px drawable area)
   * 432px (``xxxhdpi``; 4x scale; 264px drawable area)

 The ``round`` and ``square`` icons should include their background color in the image.
-The ``adaptive`` icons should have a transparent background; the image should be centered in the overall image, and be no larger than the itself should not exceed the drawable area.
-The background color of the adaptive icon will be the value specified as the ``splash_background_color``.
+The ``adaptive`` icons should have a transparent background; the icon image should be centered in the overall image, and should not exceed the drawable area.
+The background color of the adaptive icon will be the value specified with ``splash_background_color``.

 The icon will also be used to populate the splash screen.
 You can specify a background color for the splash screen using the ``splash_background_color``